jacops/kubers/examples/README.md

 * `make minikube`
 * `make k8s-deploy` - install `kubers`
-* `make k8s-deploy-example` - deploy example with Azure SP from Terraform templates
+* `make k8s-deploy-example` - deploy example with outputs from Terraform

 And many more